 How to make slap pap.
 Now we’re SA based again and slap pap is our favorite breakfast – made with a stone-ground, non-GMO, organic mielie meal ordered from our friendly health food supplier at the other end of the country.

 If you’re in the US, UK or EU, SA grocers will have the regular maize meal like Iwisa or Impala brand (available at every supermarket in South Africa).
 It isn’t like it used to be!
 If you’d like something with a more authentic taste, a health food store may have organic mielie meal.
 I have uses polenta maize in a pinch but occasionally you can find white, ground corn used by the Americans for grits or the paler yellow corn meal used for cornbread.

-Here’s my flop proof recipe for serving two hungry people.
+Here’s my flop proof recipe for how to make slap pap, with servings for two hungry people.

 1 Cup water

 Put the 2 cups of water into a heavy bottomed pot, sprinkle in the salt and bring to the boil.

 While you wait, mix the 1 cup of corn meal with the other 1 cup of water.
 When the water in pot comes to the boil, give the mealie meal a quick stir and pour it into the boiling water while stirring with a wire whisk.
 Keep stirring with the whisk until it begins to bubble and thickens slightly.
 Cover with the lid and turn the heat right down, leaving the pot to simmer for at least an hour.
 After half an hour, give it another stir with the whisk, cover and leave it to finish cooking.

 Divide the pap between two bowls and serve with your favorite toppings – M has his with stevia and full cream milk.
 I like raw sugar and a pat of butter.
 Yum!